HomeBest of 202310 Best Weighted Vests to Buy in 2023

 FAQs about Weighted Vests

-• Why Should I Buy a Weighted Vest?
+• Why Should I Buy a Weight Vest?

 A weight vest is an affordable and space-friendly tool that has many benefits.
 It can improve conditioning, build strength, boost stamina, and enhance warm-ups.
 People of all ages can benefit from a weighted vest, including the elderly.
 Physically disabled individuals can also use a weight vest as an adaptive training tool.

-• How Heavy Should a Weighted Vest Be?
+• How Heavy Should a Weight Vest Be?

 You should pick a weight capacity that fits your training style.
 I recommend adjustable weighted vests up to 40 lbs for most people.
 You can use these vests for CrossFit workouts, like the Murph, or general training/rucking.
 As a general rule, 10%-15% of your body weight is a good choice for your weighted vest.